SPM Modular Office for Purchase or Hire / Buying vs Leasing Portable Offices

 • Maintenance Responsibility – As the owner, you’re responsible for all maintenance and repairs, which can add up over time.

-Leasing a Portable Structure
+Leasing a Portable Office

 Pros: